- Holding High-Moisture Sorghum ahead of the Dryer

 Grain stored in metal tanks can spoil in storage even if the grain was originally dried to the recommended level.
 Spoilage may be caused by moisture migration, fine material, and insects and molds, all of which are directly affected by moisture.

-Grain harvested in the summer or fall and placed in storage produces ai 01B6 r currents within the tank that produce moisture condensation.
+Grain harvested in the summer or fall and placed in storage produces air currents within the tank that produce moisture condensation.
 This process can occur within a completely enclosed and sealed tank and is caused by temperature differences within the grain.
 As the outside air temperature decreases, the bin walls cool and, as a result, cool the grain layer near the walls and roof.
 Air next to the walls cools, becomes dense and settles.
 As this occurs, the central bin air becomes light and rises.
-As thi 5FF4 s warm moist air continues to rise, it comes in contact with the cold roof and condenses.
+As this warm moist air continues to rise, it comes in contact with the cold roof and condenses.
 This condition (called “moisture migration”) creates a wet zone in the top of the tank (Figure 2).
 Mold and insects thrive in these warm, moist areas.

 Moisture migration can be prevented in grain tanks by forcing low volumes of air (1/10 to 1/4 cubic foot of air per minute per bushel of contents) through the tank contents.
 This process, called aeration, produces uniform temperatures throughout the mass.